-Claim and Maintain Your Google My Business (GMB) Account
+Claim and Maintain Your Google Business Profile (GBP) Account

 One vital step you need to take is to claim your business listing on Google.
 You need to also make sure that you complete the listing as fully as possible and keep it updated.
 Updating your listing is important because it won’t help to show up in the 3-pack if your address or phone number is wrong.

 Google and other search engines prize customer experience and satisfaction, and positive Google reviews help them determine a site’s effectiveness.
 If Google thinks that people are loving your business, they will give you a boost and put you in the snack pack more often.
 To make it easier to obtain those coveted reviews, you can put shortcut links on your website, in emails, or on social media.
 Make sure you put in the work to obtain reviews—it will be worth it.